Office of Information Technology

 University Development provides services to the colleges and programs in capital campaigns, gift planning, corporate & foundation relations, and annual giving.
 University Development also facilitates external and internal communication among fundraisers, and coordinates approaches to prospective donors.

-The Office of University Communications builds positive relationships between NC State University and its many constituents through strategic internal and external communications that convey the university's brand identity.
+University Communications and Marketing builds positive relationships between NC State University and its many constituents through strategic internal and external communications that convey the university's brand identity.
 The office is comprised of university relations, marketing and creative strategies, web communications, and special events, and focuses on:

 - Increasing awareness of the university's distinctive benefits

 - Ensuring consistency in university-wide messaging and visual identity by facilitating integration and coordination of public relations and communications efforts through out the university